 My grandmother used to say if company stopped in she could have a pie in the oven before the kettle boiled to make coffee.
 That isn’t going to happen in my house but it really doesn’t take long to make pastry.
 And it freezes well.
 Certain fruits like rhubarb can be chopped and frozen in perfect pie measurements so you can whip up a fruit pie like a pro.
 You can use store bought pastry if you like but if you’ve never made your own, you should give it a try.

-Add all the flour and chunks of fat and pulse in short bursts.
-Watch for the flour to become coarse while still seeing small fat chunks, ideally the size of peas.
+Add all the flour and salt and pulse in short bursts.
+Watch for the flour to become coarse while still seeing small fat chunks, ideally the size of peas or a little larger.
 Then slowly add water a spoonful at a time and pulse after each time.
 Once the pastry is sticking together (but its ok if there’s still some not blended), dump it out onto plastic wrap, seal and refrigerate.

 Once the dough is chilled, flour a large clean surface, unwrap the dough and roll it out with a floured rolling pin.
 You should be able to see the small lumps of fat.
 If it’s been in the fridge for a while you may have to wait five minutes or so for the pastry to warm up enough to roll out.